 The Certificate Export Wizard appears.

-- Click and type a name and location for the file that you want to export.
+and type a name and location for the file that you want to export.
+Use the default file type CER for the file that you want to export.

 - Click Next to save the file as a root certificate in the specified location.